What is a Type II Error?

-Type Errors is very commonly used in creating the hypothesis and to identify the solution based on the probability of their occurrence and to identify the factual correction of the data on which hypothesis has been structured.
+Type Errors is very commonly used in creating the hypothesis and to identify the solution based on the probability of their occurrence and to identify the factual correction of the data on which the hypothesis has been structured.

 Following is the diagram showing the creation of the null hypothesis, alternative hypothesis, sample mean, and the probability of error.

 With every test we undertook, there always exists a probability of error in decision making, and such a decision may be a kind of Type I or Type II error.
 In simple words, we say, while undertaking decision making, we might reject the correct facts, or we might accept the wrong facts.
-Rejection of correct fact is Type I error, and acceptance of incorrect facts is Type II error.
+Rejection of correct fact is a Type I error, and acceptance of incorrect facts is a Type II error.
 In the working world, this error proves very dangerous because the whole analysis and experiment prove wrong as the base itself is wrong.

-Following is the matrix of which type of error one might undertake, if facts are wrongly accepted:
+Following is the matrix of which type of error one might undertake if facts are wrongly accepted: